“I think I need a lawyer.”

 When a person’s injured in an accident or has been hurt by a defective product, this is one of the first thoughts that springs to their mind.
 And when they need an attorney, they want one who’s thorough, hard-working, and, first and foremost, responsive.

 This is what inspired our annual lawyer response time study we launched last year.
+(For a more recent version, see our 2023 study!)
 When we embarked to conduct the research again this year, we weren’t sure what to expect.
 Would law firms be faster to respond?

 You might be wondering, “Why does this matter?”